kujaku11/MTarchive/README.md

 Most of the metadata is encoded in JSON and follows the format proposed for storing transfer functions in XML.
 See /docs for more documentation.

-.. note: This is a work in progress.
+Note: This is a work in progress.
 Feel free to comment or send me a message at jpeacock@usgs.gov on the data format.